mattjahrgut/static-site/src/content/blog-post-3.md

 Jeffrey was more than just a pet; he was a presence—calm, steady, and larger than life.
 He embodied everything that makes Norwegian Forest Cats so beloved: strength, elegance, and a heart as big as his paws.

----

-*Thanks for meeting Jeffrey!
-Stay tuned for more stories about remarkable cats and their larger-than-life personalities.*